22carlo22/MyRemote/app/README.md

 # App Installation
 If you want to install the app directly without building the source code, follow these steps:

-1. Navigate to the /release folder in this repository.
-2. Download the app-release.apk file directly to your Android device.
+1. Download the [app-release.apk](./remote-app/app/release/app-release.apk) directly to your Android device.
 3. Upon first launch, ensure you press "Allow" when prompted for Nearby Devices (or Bluetooth/Location).
 These permissions are required for the app to scan for and connect to the hardware.

 # Tutorial